 There is one crucial point to note that each and every country has its own set of rules and regulations that shall govern the set-off and carry forward of the net operating losses for the taxpayers whether being individual or business.
-These rules and regulations are not simple and perhaps they are complex, and they would require careful considerations of each and every provision, perhaps the help of local tax attorney.
-For e.g. in the United States of America (USA), each and every state has its own set of rules and regulation which are governing the tax code.
+These rules and regulations are not simple and perhaps they are complex, and they would require careful considerations of each and every provision, perhaps the help of local tax attorneys.
+For e.g. in the United States of America (USA), each and every state has its own set of rules and regulations which are governing the tax code.
 30 states and DC which conform to the federal tax code of allowing twenty years of Net Operating Loss to be carry forward.
 While Illinois which allows twelve years of carrying forward and whereas Kansas and Vermont allow for ten years of loss carryforward.

 Last but not least, the taxpayer should keep excellent tax records of the claims that he makes in the tax returns.